Easter Sunday – April 17

 Easter Sunday is an annual Christian holiday.
 It celebrates the resurrection of Jesus.
 Easter Sunday is a public holiday in many countries, including Australia, Canada, Ireland, New Zealand and the United Kingdom.
 In some countries Easter Monday is also a public holiday and people choose to sends gifts using an international package forwarding service.

 The Easter Sunday is a Christian festival that celebrates the resurrection of Jesus Christ.
 It is celebrated on the first Sunday after the full moon following the vernal equinox.
-The date of Easter Sunday varies from year to year and falls on different dates in different countries.
+The date of Easter Sunday varies from year to year and falls on different dates in different countries international package forwarding service

-Some people celebrate Easter by sending cards and gifts to their friends and family members using international shipping from Canada.
+Some people celebrate Easter by sending cards and gifts to their friends and family members using international package forwarding service.
 They may also put eggs or other types of candy in their baskets or stockings for children to find on Easter morning.
 Easter eggs are symbols of new life and fertility.
 They are usually hidden around the house or garden by parents for their children to find on Easter morning.

 Everyone’s invited to participate in this day, and it’s celebrated include something that everyone can do – an egg hunt.
-The Easter Bunny is a rabbit that delivers eggs to children on Easter without the worries of having to use Canada to US shipping.
+The Easter Bunny is a rabbit that delivers eggs to children on Easter without the worries of having to use international package forwarding service.
 The Easter Bunny has no actual “look”, but instead is considered to arrive in many colours.

-The Easter bunny is a rabbit that delivers eggs to children on Easter and doesn’t require the use of shipping companies in Canada.
+The Easter bunny is a rabbit that delivers eggs to children on Easter and doesn’t require the use of international package forwarding service.
 The tradition of the Easter bunny began in Germany and was brought to America by German immigrants.
 The first recorded mention of the Easter bunny.
 The first recorded mention of the Easter bunny was in 18th century Pennsylvania Dutch, when Germans settled there.

 Easter cards are a type of greeting card that is traditionally sent to friends and family members in the days leading up to Easter, sometimes using a shipping forwarder The word “easter” comes from the name of a pagan goddess, Eostre, who was celebrated around the spring equinox.